-These reports are compiled by the NISC servicing the particular incident.
-Reports will then be forwarded to the responsible local office, with a copy to the state/regional FMO, within 60 days of the close of the incident to meet these

-- 31 time limits.
-The following steps must be followed to insure accurate reports: - At the close of each incident, all property must be returned to the servicing NFES cache; - If accountable/trackable property has been destroyed or lost, appropriate documentation must be provided to the cache for replacement and updating property records; - All property purchased with emergency fire funds for an incident must be returned to the NFES cache system; - All unused consumable and/or durable NFES items must be returned to the servicing NFES cache within 30 days of control of the incident; and - Agency Administrators/fire management officers must review the fire loss report and recommend appropriate follow-up action if losses are excessive.
+- 31 These reports are compiled by the NISC servicing the particular incident. - Reports will then be forwarded to the responsible local office, with a copy to the state/regional FMO.
+The following steps must be followed to insure accurate reports: - At the close of each incident, all property must be returned to the servicing NFES cache; - If accountable/trackable property has been destroyed or lost, appropriate documentation must be provided to the cache for replacement and updating property records; - All property purchased with emergency fire funds for an incident must be returned to the NFES cache system; - 42 All unused consumable and/or durable NFES items must be returned to the servicing NFES cache within 30 days of control of the incident; and - Agency Administrators/fire management officers must review the fire loss report and recommend appropriate follow-up action if losses are excessive.